jonahbeckford/dk/docs/SPECIFICATION.md

 1. If a lockfile (not available yet in the reference implementation) has a build metadata reference (ex. `1.0.0` = `bn-20250801235901+commit-054d5983`), the build metadata is used.
 2. The constructive trace store list of traces `key(i), dependencies(i), result(i)` is scanned.
 If there is a trace `i` where the version of `key(i)` matches the `VERSION` and where `result(i)` is an object value, then the build metadata of the *latest* such `key(i)` will be used.
-3. The build metadata will be constructed from mlfront-shell's or dk's `-t TIMESTAMP` command line option, with the `bn-YYYYMMDDhhmmss` format.
+3. The build metadata will be constructed from dk0's or dk's `-t TIMESTAMP` command line option, with the `bn-YYYYMMDDhhmmss` format.
 4. The build metadata will be `bn-20250101000000`.

 Important: the system clock is never consulted.